 Other than its BTU, a machine’s heat capacity can be determined with the number of main burners.
 More number of burners means more cooking area and more quantity of food can be cooked.

 If you’re a one-man army, one burner would suffice.
-Correspondingly, more number of mouths to feed will call for more number of burners.
+Correspondingly, more mouths to feed will call for more burners.